EDUCBA Logo

 Pros of Vlookup with Sum

-• Once the formula is applied, even if we change the worksheet or excel file, the value will be the same, and the results will not differ.
+• Even if we modify the worksheet or Excel file after we apply the formula, the value will remain the same, and the results will not differ.

-• Even if we have to press Ctrl + Shift + Enter to see the exact result, but the outcome will get frozen, and it will allow us to have exact results.
+• Even if we have to press Ctrl + Shift + Enter to see the exact result, the outcome will get frozen, allowing us to have exact results.

 Cons of Vlookup with Sum

-• We need to select all the columns one by one by entering the column numbers in sequence separated by commas after lookup range, instead of selecting all the columns at the time, which we generally do in simple Vlookup formula.
+• We need to select all the columns one by one by entering the column numbers in sequence, separated by commas after the lookup range, instead of selecting all the columns at the time, which we generally do in the simple Vlookup formula.

 Things to Remember about the Vlookup with Sum in Excel